Employment Opportunites at Saint Francis University

 As Saint Francis of Assisi placed great value on placing one's talents at the service of others, the University expects instructors to train and form students for excellence in their profession as AMTs.
 Through instruction and example, the faculty will guide their students to seek self-gift instead of self-advancement, to strive for excellence without arrogance, and to reject the power and prestige of knowledge as they serve their brothers and sisters.

-Successful candidates will meet, at the minimum, the following qualifications: FAA Airframe and Powerplant (A&P) certification is required.
-Several years of experience working as an Aviation Maintenance Technician.
+Successful candidates will meet, at the minimum, the following qualifications: Must possess a valid A&P License or have the ability to attain an Airframe and/or Powerplant License within the date specified upon hire.
+Several years of experience working as an Aviation Maintenance Technician or equivalent role.
 Excellent communication skills are essential.
 Knowledge of aviation regulations, safety protocols, and industry best practices.
 Strong problem-solving and critical thinking abilities.
 Experience with aircraft and technology used in the field.
 Willingness to work in a dynamic and evolving educational environment.
 Strong commitment to safety and compliance.
 Preferred qualifications include previous teaching or instructional experience in an aviation maintenance program.
 Additional aviation-related certifications and endorsements are a plus.

 Interested candidates should complete an online application, then submit a letter of application, 3 references (names, mailing and email address, and telephone numbers) and current resume to positions@francis.edu.